-The above theorem serves as a motivation for a number of conjectures, including the abundance conjecture and its generalizations (see e.g. \cite{_Demailly_Peternell_Schneider:ps-eff_}, 2.7.2).
+The above theorem serves as a motivation for a number of conjectures, including the abundance conjecture and its generalizations (see \textit{e.g.}~\cite{_Demailly_Peternell_Schneider:ps-eff_}, Conjecture 2.7.2).
 One of its versions, again in a simplified form, is stated as follows.

-\conjecture (Generalized abundance conjecture, \cite{_Lazic_Peternell:gen_abund_I_})\\ Let $M$ be a projective manifold with pseudoeffective canonical bundle $K_M$.
+\begin{conjecture}[Generalized abundance conjecture, \textit{cf.} \cite{_Lazic_Peternell:gen_abund_I_}] Let $M$ be a projective manifold with pseudoeffective canonical bundle $K_M$.
 Let $L$ be a nef line bundle such that $L \otimes K_M^{-1}$ is also nef.
-Then $L$ is numerically equivalent to a semiample line bundle $L'$.
+Then $L$ is numerically equivalent to a semiample line bundle $L'$. \end{conjecture}

-In the present paper we will assume that $M$ is a compact hyperk\"ahler manifold (see section \ref{_HK_Subsection_} for definitions), therefore the canonical bundle $K_M$ will be trivial.
+In the present paper we will assume that $M$ is a compact hyperk\"ahler manifold (see Section~\ref{_HK_Subsection_} for definitions); therefore, the canonical bundle $K_M$ will be trivial.
 Kawamata's theorem in this case implies that a big and nef line bundle $L$ is semiample.
-On the other hand, if we drop the assumption of bigness and assume only that $L$ is nef, then the abundance conjecture stated above still predicts semiampleness of $L$ (a numerical equivalence class on a hyperk\"ahler manifold consists of a single line bundle because $b_1(M) = 0$).
-If true, the conjecture implies that a power of $L$ defines a morphism onto a projective variety of dimension smaller than $\dim(M)$, which in fact turns out to be {\em a Lagrangian fibration} (see section \ref{sec_semiample} for details).
+On the other hand, if we drop the assumption of bigness and assume only that $L$ is nef, then the abundance conjecture stated above still predicts the semiampleness of $L$ (a numerical equivalence class on a hyperk\"ahler manifold consists of a single line bundle because $b_1(M) = 0$).
+If true, the conjecture implies that a power of $L$ defines a morphism onto a projective variety of dimension smaller than $\dim(M)$, which in fact turns out to be {\em a Lagrangian fibration} (see Section~\ref{sec_semiample} for details).
 This gives a link to another important conjecture in hyperk\"ahler geometry which we discuss next.